 The ninth annual TIA Tennis Forum—with a focus on addressing the current marketplace, outlining industry efforts under way, and presenting the latest news and trends—will be held on Monday, Aug.
 29, at the Grand Hyatt New York City, starting at 8:30 a.m.
 Please register for the Forum here.
 The Forum will be followed on Tuesday by a roundtable working session to examine ways to better engage consumers in an age of disruption that is impacting industry businesses, manufacturers and retailers.

-The soon to be published 2015 TIA State of the Industry report outlines key research to help tennis industry businesses and organizations.
+The 2016 State of the Industry report is available from the TIA and outlines key research to help tennis industry businesses and organizations.
 The TIA produces more than 70 annual research reports, and the State of the Industry analyzes this data to determine where this industry has been, where it is now, and where it is going.
-Here are some key data points from the current report.
-(The 2015 State of the Industry report is available starting at the “Industry” ($100) level of TIA membership.
-Visit TennisIndustry.org.)

 The TIA will present its fourth annual Tennis Owners & Managers (T.O.M.)
 Conference March 27-29, 2017, in Orlando, Fla.
 Stay tuned for more information on registering for the T.O.M.
 Conference.

 Register now for the ninth annual TIA Tennis Forum, which will be Monday, Aug.
 29, on the Ballroom level of the Grand Hyatt New York City, right before play begins at the 2016 US Open.
 In addition to presenting the latest news about the tennis industry, the Forum will include a ceremony honoring the two inductees into the Tennis Industry Hall of Fame: Eve Kraft and Eugene Scott.